nheiniger/nheiniger.github.io/_posts/2022-03-27-insomnihack-write-up-cant-c.md

 25)]
 ```

 And as we can see, the words are presented with a number representing the confidence that the word is correct (actually this is probably the minimal distance with the provided dictionary words).
 We had to do mmultiple runs and try several different combinations before getting the correct flag but in the end it worked.
 The final flag was `INS{glance fun deny strong lend primary fringe tomato}`.
-If you want to test it for yourself, here are the original files [](/images/2022-03-27_insomnihack-cantc-files.zip).
+If you want to test it for yourself, here are [the original files](/images/2022-03-27_insomnihack-cantc-files.zip).

 Last note, I reproduced the challenge today on my machine for this write-up, but originally it was made by [@sploutchy](https://twitter.com/sploutchy).
 I only gave some suggestions and offered psychologic support while watching over his shoulder.